Verizon/funnel/quickstart-ops.md

 **NOTE: Media deployments are always done to Linux machines, and operational monitoring will only be supported on linux.**

-### Installing Funnel Utensil

 For operations staff, the funnel system has a binary called `utensil` that simply boots a local monitoring server and has the ability to funnel metrics into Riemann for operational consumption.

+### Manual Installation

+If you would like to simply download the binary and run it manually using your shell, TGZ and ZIP packages are available on the nexus.
+Download the [.zip or .tgz](http://nexus-nexusloadbal-1cj6r4t1cb574-1345959472.us-east-1.elb.amazonaws.com/nexus/content/repositories/releases/intelmedia/ws/funnel/utensil/) files and expand them into the directory of your choice.

+On unix systems, make the `./bin/utensil` shell executable (`chmod 755 ./bin/utensil`) and then execute the same file.
+This will boot up a local funnel instance that is ready to receive monitoring instructions.

+### System Package Installation

+***CURRENTLY NOT AVAILABLE DUE TO A PROBLEM WITH OUR REPOSITORIES***

-This binary has been made available with a super simple `yum` command:
+The binary has been made available with a super simple `yum` command:

 ````
 sudo yum install funnel-utensil